Asset Protection After a Lawsuit is Filed

 Make Sure Your Opponent Has to Work Harder to Take It Away

 So, it is obvious that there are people who would benefit from an offshore asset protection trust, as mentioned above.
 Consider your personal financial situation right now.
 It feels a little disconcerting, knowing that your assets are probably out in the open.
-They are sitting there for the taking, should one aggressive lawsuit be sent your way.
+They are sitting there for the taking, should someone send just one aggressive lawsuit in your direction.
 It is clear that you would benefit from one of these trusts.
 And you would especially benefit if you are wealthier than average, and work in a risky profession.